openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/software-architecture.rst

 Secure Services
 ***************

-corstone1000 is unique in providing a secure environment to run a secure workload.
-The platform has Trustzone technology in the Host subsystem but it also has hardware isolated secure enclave environment to run such secure workloads.
-In corstone1000, known Secure Services such as Crypto, Protected Storage, Internal Trusted Storage and Attestation are available via PSA Functional APIs in TF-M. There is no difference for a user communicating to these services which are running on a secure enclave instead of the
+Corstone-1000 is unique in providing a secure environment to run a secure workload.
+The platform has TrustZone technology in the Host subsystem but it also has hardware isolated secure enclave environment to run such secure workloads.
+In Corstone-1000, known Secure Services such as Crypto, Protected Storage, Internal Trusted Storage and Attestation are available via PSA Functional APIs in TF-M. There is no difference for a user communicating to these services which are running on a secure enclave instead of the